estronnom/itunes-xml-to-lyrics/README.md

 Visit [localhost:8080](localhost:8080) and follow further page instructions

-Sometimes docker run web app on docker-machine ip, so it may be useful to evaluate `docker-machine ip`
+Sometimes docker runs web apps on docker-machine ip, so it may be useful to evaluate `docker-machine ip`